 Step 2.
 After doing so, you will land on the screen, which will reveal the size of your databases.
 You will find this information under the "Current Databases" section.

 This method of confirming the database size is the most objective one, as it will give you the TOTAL size of the entire database, including the InnoDB indexes (.ibd files).
-This fact is significant as if you are to check the database size inside phpMyAdmin, you may see a different value, as phpMyAdmin does not reflect these .ibd files.
+This is quite significant as if you go and check the database size inside phpMyAdmin, you may see a different value, as phpMyAdmin does not reflect these .ibd files.

 Now that we touched upon the fact that phpMyAdmin can also allow you to check your database size, let's explore how to do so.
 We have a great tutorial that can teach you how to access the phpMyAdmin service.
 The good thing about phpMyAdmin is that it will let you check each database table's size individually.